The CFPB “Regulation through Enforcement” Paradigm

 - Is unduly costly, ultimately lessens competition and impacts the availability and affordability of credit for consumers.

-- Causes debilitating uncertainty about what is and what is not permissible.
+- Causes uncertainty about what is and what is not permissible.

 - Leads some companies to revise business arrangements while others await further guidance, resulting in an inconsistent application of the rules of the road that adversely impacts both industry and consumers.

 - Drives up legal costs.
 A wide range of companies that arranged their businesses in view of guidance issued by previous regulators also are incurring legal expenses to revisit earlier decisions.
 These expenses are particularly burdensome for smaller companies and are ultimately borne by consumers.

 - Notably, Dodd-Frank also grants the CFPB discretion to target "unfair, deceptive or abusive acts or practices" (UDAAP).
 Although the CFPB has not formally defined UDAAPs in a rulemaking, the CFPB has nonetheless issued several decisions penalizing certain practices-after-the-fact-as "abusive."

 MBA's Position / Next Steps:

-- MBA strongly urges the CFPB to establish and dedicate resources to abiding by a consistent framework for providing authoritative written guidance that facilitates efficient compliance, reduces implementation costs and ensures consistent consumer treatment across the market.
-That framework should:
+- MBA recently released CFPB 2.0: Advancing Consumer Protection.
+The white paper provides recommendations to the Bureau moving forward on how to promote a vibrant, competitive mortgage lending market, while discussing the ongoing dangers of the Bureau's "regulation by enforcement" protocol.
+MBA strongly urges the CFPB to place priority on adopting a consistent framework for providing authoritative written guidance that facilitates efficient compliance, reduces implementation costs and ensures consistent consumer treatment across the market.
+CFPB 2.0 outlines that the framework should: